Miami police chief being fired after 6 months on the job | Law-Order

 Miami officials have decided to fire the city's new police chief six months into his stormy tenure, after he was lambasted by city commissioners who he accused of meddling in the police department and internal affairs investigations.
 Miami City Manager Art Noriega said in a statement Monday that he suspended Chief Art Acevedo with the intent to terminate his employment.

-Acevedo was sworn in in April and began making waves almost immediately by taking over internal affairs and making significant changes to his command staff.
-He demoted four majors and fired two high-level police officials -- a married couple -- because they weren't truthful about a crash involving a city-issued SUV.
+But Acevedo began making waves almost immediately after he was sworn in in April by taking over internal affairs and making significant changes to his command staff.
+He demoted four majors and fired two high-level police officials — a married couple — because they weren't truthful about a crash involving a city-issued SUV.

 At two raucous meetings over the past month, commissioners attacked Acevedo and his leadership, appointing themselves to an investigative committee with subpoena power to examine his appointment.
 At one of those meetings, videos were played of Acevedo impersonating Elvis Presley dancing the “Jailhouse Rock” in the iconic white jumpsuit and entering a dance floor of a fundraiser, slapping a woman's rear with a piece of paper.
-At another meeting, city commissioner Joe Carollo asked to be arrested right there by him if it was true the new police chief had proof that he and other politicians were interfering with internal affairs investigations.
+At another, city commissioner Joe Carollo asked that Acevedo arrest him if he had proof that he and other politicians were interfering with internal affairs investigations.

-Commissioner Joe Carollo, a Cuban politician, and the other two Cuban Americans, have said they were deeply offended when reports emerged last month that Acevedo talked to officers about a “Cuban mafia” that runs the city.
-He later apologized, saying he didn't know that was a term former Cuban leader Fidel Castro used to refer to exiles.
+Carollo and the other two Cuban American commissioners said they were deeply offended when reports emerged last month that Acevedo talked to officers about a “Cuban mafia” that runs the city.
+Acevedo later apologized, saying he didn't know that was a term former Cuban leader Fidel Castro used to refer to exiles.

-Carollo and another commissioner are also scrutinizing damage seen on Acevedo's SUV they claim was not properly reported.
+Carollo and another commissioner are also scrutinizing damage seen on Acevedo's SUV, which they claim was not properly reported.
 They say that was similar to the incident that led to Acevedo's firing of the husband and wife police officers.

 Assistant Police Chief Manny Morales will take over as interim chief while the city searches for a permanent replacement.